syncfusion-content/blazor-docs/blazor/blazor-playground/working-with-components.md

 ```

 2. The __Index.razor file is the main file for the Blazor playground application.
-To view the outcome of the child component, you should refer the child component in the __Index.razor file and press run button to execute the code.
+To view the outcome of the child component, you should refer the child component in the __Index.razor file and press `Run` button to execute the code.

 ```cshtml